bhrg3se/flahmingo-homework/Readme.md

 - Go to setup/ directory
 - Edit the config file, fill up googleCloud and twillio fields
-- Copy the google cloud key file as setup/key.json
+- Copy the google cloud key file to setup/key.json
   > You can change the directory by changing the volume source in docker-compose.yml file.
 - Run `docker-compose up`